Re: the Application

 Why a video submission and not just microgrant funding?

 Emergent Seed is committed to becoming a self-sustaining social enterprise that supports artists in multiple ways and not just through microgrants.
-Emergent Seed intends to hold broadcasts and other events that not only build an audience for applicants but also provides them with an opportunity to receive royalties.
-We believe increasing visibility for creatives and their work is even more valuable in the long term than a cash microgrant.
+Emergent Seed intends to hold broadcasts and other events that not only build an audience for Applicants but also provides them with an opportunity to receive royalties.
+We believe increasing visibility for creatives and their work is hopefully even more valuable in the long term than a cash microgrant.
 As a community, we need to provide financial support, experiment with new mediums, and develop opportunities for artists to showcase their work, now, and for the foreseeable future.

-Why "emerging" young artists?
+Why "emerging" artists?

 Why aren’t you considering other creative categories – for example Dance or Painting?